ISU's enrollment has been on the decline since 2017

 The Indiana state advantage is a new approach to help boost enrollment.
 This will allow awards and grants of up to 3 thousand dollars to help pay for research experiences, internships, service trips, or study abroad opportunities.
 It will also cover your remaining tuition if you don't graduate in four years amongst several other incentives.

-"It's focused on a tuition-free guarantee so these are students who are pell eligible typically families who make less than 50 thousand annually and have a high school GPA of 3.0 or higher.
+"It's focused on a tuition-free guarantee so these are students who are eligible typically families who make less than $50,000 annually and have a high school GPA of 3.0 or higher.
 Those students will pay no tuition for 4 years and cover any kind of gap that may be available or there for those students of families."

 For more information on the Indiana State Advantage click here.